jakelevi1996/MapReduce-meta-learning/README.md

     - `preprocessing.py`: module for preprocessing datasets, EG MNIST
     - Data files for training and evaluation, in the `.npz` file format for storing multiple `Numpy` arrays, which can be loaded using the `tasksets` module
   - **models** folder:
-    - `neuralmodels.py`: module containing a class for a generic neural network, a class for a reptile meta-learning model as a sub-class, including `inner_update` and `outer_update` methods, and a class for a hrn model
+    - `neuralmodels.py`: module containing a class for a generic neural network, a class for a reptile meta-learning model as a sub-class, including `adapt` and `meta_update` methods, and a class for a hrn model
     - Folders containing saved models, saved using [`tf.train.Saver.save()`](https://www.tensorflow.org/api_docs/python/tf/train/Saver#save)
   - **results** folder:
     - [Tensorboard](https://www.tensorflow.org/guide/summaries_and_tensorboard)-files saved using [`tf.summary.FileWriter.add_summary()`](https://www.tensorflow.org/api_docs/python/tf/summary/FileWriter#add_summary)